People and Organization

 Amy Balentine :: Board Member

-Amy has worked as a clinical psychologist since 2002.
+Amy (she/her/ella) has worked as a clinical psychologist since 2002.
 She also teaches Mindfulness Based Stress Reduction (MBSR) at a local intensive outpatient program for trauma survivors.
 She served as adjunct faculty at Freed Hardeman University for 6 years.
 She has completed courses in MBSR as well as Mindful Schools.
 She incorporates mindfulness into her private practice and volunteers her time teaching mindfulness in the local schools.
 She has maintained a personal meditation practice for over 5 years.

 Gabrielle Gueron :: Board Member